fifernandez/geb-web-automation/README.md

 Click on import gradle project and click on ok.
 Wait for loading.
-On the menu bar clin on view -> tool windows -> project folders : features and groovy must be marked as test sources root (green)
+On the menu bar clin on view -> tool windows -> project
-folders: resources must be marked as test resources root (yellow icon)
 ```

 ## Running the tests